loader image

 01. What is the treatment for a tooth abscess?

-02. Can I treat a tooth abscess at home?
+02. How can I treat a teeth abscess at home?

-Untreated cavities, gum disease, impacted wisdom teeth, traumas, or teeth that have been extensively filled or damaged frequently result in tooth abscesses.
-An abscess develops when germs invade the dental pulp (the interior of the tooth), which results in pain, infection, and inflammation.
-Smoking, excessive sugar consumption, dry mouth, and poor dental cleanliness and care can all cause abscesses.
+It is the result of untreated cavities, as well as gum disease, impacted wisdom teeth, traumas, or teeth that have been overfilled or damaged.
+An abscess occurs when germs infiltrate the dental pulp (the interior of the tooth), causing pain, infection and inflammation.
+Abscesses can be caused by smoking, excessive sugar consumption, dry mouth, and poor cleanliness and care of the teeth.